leoneliker/LogBite/README.md

+# 🍲 My Kitchen – Recipe Calendar & Manager

+**My Kitchen** is an application designed to organize daily meals through an interactive calendar.
+Each user can create a profile, log their meals, add custom recipes, and manage their ingredients.
+The project aims to evolve into a **collaborative recipe community** with a rich and diverse database.

+---

+## 📖 Description
+The main goal is for the user to log at least one meal per day in their calendar, building a personal recipe book that can later be expanded, shared, and enriched in future phases.

+---

+## 🛠️ Features

+### 1. Loading screen
+Initial splash screen with the app’s visual identity.

+### 2. User creation
+- Registration with name, email, password, or Google.
+- Additional data: country, city, age.
+- Selection of **calendar start date** (independent from the account creation date).

+### 3. Monthly calendar
+Visual style inspired by **Duolingo**, encouraging daily meal logging.
+- ➕ Central button to add meals/recipes.
+- 👥 Social button (phase 2): friends, contacts, and public recipes.
+- 📖 Recipe book button (phase 2): personal and saved recipes.
+- ⚙️ Menu button: profile, editing, notifications, settings, dark mode.
+- 🏠 “My Kitchen” button: ingredient inventory.

+### 4. Add meal/recipe
+- Day selection (default: current day).
+- Meal type: breakfast, lunch, snack, or dinner.
+- Log what was eaten.
+- Option to add recipe: ingredients + step-by-step instructions.
+- Recipe similarity check to avoid duplicates.

+### 5. Recipe book
+Personal recipe repository:
+- User’s own creations.
+- Saved recipes from others (phase 2).
+- History of edits, repetitions, and creation dates.

+### 6. My Kitchen
+Ingredient management:
+- List with quantities and expiration dates.
+- Direct access to user’s recipes.
+- (Phase 2) Most popular community recipes.

+---

+## 🔮 Future improvements (Phase 2)
+- Collaborative user and recipe database.
+- Social features: share, rate, and comment on recipes.
+- Recommendations based on available ingredients.
+- Food expiration alerts.
+- Dynamic ranking of most popular recipes.

+---

+## 🧑‍💻 Planned technologies
+- **Frontend**: Angular + Ionic (cross-platform mobile app).
+- **Backend**: Java Spring Boot.
+- **Database**: PostgreSQL.
+- **Integration**: Docker and Apache.

+---

+## 📅 Roadmap
+- [ ] User profile creation.
+- [ ] Duolingo-style interactive calendar.
+- [ ] Personal recipe book.
+- [ ] “My Kitchen” module (ingredient inventory).
+- [ ] Social and community features (phase 2).

+---

+## 📄 License
+This project is distributed under the **MIT License**, allowing use, modification, and distribution for personal or commercial purposes, provided that the corresponding license notice is preserved.

+---
+---

 # 🍲 Mi Cocina – Calendario y gestor de recetas

 **Mi Cocina** es una aplicación pensada para organizar comidas diarias a través de un calendario interactivo.